Antique Clock Guy - America's Antique Brokerage

 what more could you ask for?"

-When we sell an item for you there are no surprises about what you'll receive.
-And no personal checks to worry about.
-We'll pay you with a cashier's check.
-Our clients pay for commercial packing, insurance and shipping.
-All you have to do is transport the item to the shipper (or coordinate pickup if it is a large item), and we'll assist you in this process.
+Packing and Shipping: When we sell an item for you there are no surprises about what you'll receive.
+Our buyers pay for commercial packing, insurance and shipping.
+All you have to do is transport the item to the shipper (or we coordinate pickup if it is a large item).
+Either way, we'll assist you in this process.

 About Money... here's how it all works: Before we accept your listing, together we establish a price that we will pay you when we sell your clock.
-We don't generally earn a commission out of your part of the sale.
-Instead, we earn whatever we can get above your the agreed-upon amount you'll get.
-Hope that is clear.
+We earn whatever we can get above that previously agreed-upon amount.
 If the initial price agreement is reasonable, then there is an equally reasonable chance we will sell the clock; if it is priced unreasonably high, we'll either not accept the listing to begin with, or the clock will languish in our online inventory.

 If a buyer comes to us after some period of time when a clock has not sold and makes us a lower offer and, if the offer is within reason, we will come back to you with a proposed price revision.
 If that is acceptable to you, we'll make the sale, but you are not obligated to accept the revised price offer.
 Our job is to find a buyer and we'll work diligently in your behalf to accomplish that goal.
 Bottom line: we don't work on a commission basis per se.
 You know from day one what we're going to pay you when we sell your clock... no ifs, ands, or buts!
 All we ask is that you are straight with us about the item to begin with, and let us know right away if you sell it yourself so we can remove the listing from our site.

-Please communicate with us by e-mail or phone before filling out the form or taking the photos so we're both on the same page about the potential listing.
+Please communicate with us by e-mail or phone before filling out the form or taking the photos so we're both on the same page about the prospective listing.

 Then, if we decide together to list the clock for sale on our site, we'll ask you to e-mail the completed form with your photos.
 Contact us via phone or e-mail if you have questions.